-A festival focused on building community by reconnecting to nature through local waste reduction solutions, live demonstrations, inspiring learning opportunities, and local arts and cultural experiences.
+A festival focused on building community by reconnecting to nature through engaging workshops, tours, demos and fun activities.

 With more than 18 workshops, tours, demos and activities to choose from, you're guaranteed to have the most memorable weekend building community and connecting to nature.